barbazul/1kfa/mod_guide_gm.md

  * Ideally there will be a combat scene.
    (see the [Combat guidelines](#creating-a-combat-encounter)) Try to get the PCs to attempt *Mix It Up* or *Volley*
+ * When a PC loses Stamina, explain that losing 10 Stamina points will mean the character is incapacitated
  * The brother & sister may trigger *Discern* and *I Know This* moves when they try to reveal each others' identities
  * The *Discern* move often comes up when having a look around Sarukkan's